-There’s also the issue of implementing HR software to gather and track the onboarding process.
+There’s also the issue of implementing onboarding software to track the process.
 This takes time, money, staff, and resources, which can be a barrier to entry for some.
 The tips in this article will help your team create an onboarding strategy that doesn’t drain resources and pays dividends for the company as a whole.

 1. Start Early